Mental illness in children: Know the signs

 What should I do if I suspect my child has a mental health condition?

-If you're concerned about your child's mental health, consult your child's doctor.
+If you're concerned about your child's mental health, consult your child's health care provider.
 Describe the behaviors that concern you.
 Talk to your child's teacher, close friends, relatives or other caregivers to see if they've noticed changes in your child's behavior.
-Share this information with your child's doctor.
+Share this information with your child's health care provider.

 How do health care professionals diagnose mental illness in children?

 Mental health conditions in children are diagnosed and treated based on signs and symptoms and how the condition affects a child's daily life.
-To make a diagnosis, your child's doctor might recommend that your child be evaluated by a specialist, such as a psychiatrist, psychologist, clinical social worker, psychiatric nurse or other mental health care professional.
+To make a diagnosis, your child's health care provider might recommend that your child be evaluated by a specialist, such as a psychiatrist, psychologist, clinical social worker, psychiatric nurse or other mental health care professional.
 The evaluation might include:

 - Complete medical exam